While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.

 Automakers usually suggest cleaning or replacing your car’s PCV valve and adjoining hoses and gaskets every 20,000 to 50,000 miles.
 Not performing this routine service can result in the plunger valve getting stuck in the open or closed position or somewhere between.

-A PCV valve can also fail from regular wear and tear, accelerated by its location where it endures prolonged exposure to extreme heat and pressure.
+A PCV valve can also fail from ordinary wear and tear, accelerated by its location where it endures prolonged exposure to extreme heat and pressure.

 Stuck open, the engine will run “lean,” meaning too much air enters the crankcase, disrupting the combustion process.
 Stuck closed, the engine will run “rich,” AKA too much fuel.